Schwedeneck-class multi-purpose ship: Development

 As a replacement for the test boats Adolf Bestelmeyer, Friedrich Voge, Rudolf Diesel and Hans Christian Oersted built in the 1940s, three medium test boats, (ship type according to the ship number list) were commissioned from Fr.
 Lürssen Werft as general contractor.
 Subcontractors were the Kröger shipyard, the Elsflether shipyard and Nobiskrug.
 A fourth ship of this class was cancelled.

 The hull is made of steel and divided into nine compartments by eight bulkheads.
 For better maneuvering, transverse thruster systems creating 150 kW each are installed in the fore and aft.
 The ships are used in a variety of ways and take the required equipment on board in containers.
 The fixed equipment includes a ship's crane, a swiveling A-frame at the stern, a pinasse and accommodation for embarked test personnel.

-The state of Mecklenburg-Western Pomerania bought Schwedeneck in 2010 and had it converted into a research ship at the Peene shipyard in Wolgast.
+The state of Mecklenburg-Western Pomerania bought Schwedeneck in 2010 and had it converted into the research ship Elisabeth Mann Borgese at the Peene shipyard in Wolgast.